 In the summer term both Nursery and Reception children enjoy the excitement of Educational Visits.
-For example, to College Lake to further develop their learning and understanding of minibeasts and their natural habitats or to Whipsnade Zoo to further develop previous learning on butterflies.
+For example, to College Lake to further develop their learning and understanding of minibeasts and their natural habitats or to Whipsnade Zoo to investigate real objects from the world and use scientific equipment to make measurements and observations of familiar zoo animals.
 Parents have the choice to use their 30HRS of funded sessions in Nursery or to pay for afternoon sessions, if they do not qualify.
 Children benefit from chatting over lunchtimes with their peers and staff - and the children are so keen to brush their teeth afterwards with their friends, etc. Different activities are planned for the afternoons, but the staff remain the same.